Your Saliva.

 "I was first introduced to salivary diagnostics at a very low point in my life — a late-term pregnancy loss.
 That experience changed the trajectory of my career and my mission."

-Your mouth is the gateway to your body.
+Oral health is the gateway to systemic wellness.

-At Doctor Saliva, we believe your mouth holds critical clues to your overall well-being.
-Saliva isn't just spit — it's a diagnostic window into your body's health.
+At Doctor Saliva, we believe your oral health holds critical clues to your overall well-being.
+Saliva isn't just spit — it's a diagnostic window into your systemic health.
 Bacteria linked to gum disease can travel through the bloodstream and play a role in heart health, pregnancy outcomes, memory, and even cancer.

 30%